RohamIzadidoost/Sheep-farming/README.md

 # Sheep Farming Management System

-This repository contains a Go backend and a simple HTML/JavaScript frontend for managing sheep information such as births, vaccinations and treatments.
+This repository contains a Go backend and a React frontend for managing sheep information such as births, vaccinations and treatments.
 The project is primarily in Persian.

 ## Requirements